Matariki Dish Challenge 2018

-Waikato Food Inc’s unique challenge which dares chefs to create a dish inspired by Matariki and local Waikato ingredients is back for its third year.
-“Each year more and more local eateries enter the fray” says event organiser Vicki Ravlich-Horan “so much so this year we have had to split the challenge into two categories; Restaurant and Café.”
+Waikato Food Inc’s unique challenge which dares chefs to create a dish inspired by Matariki and local Waikato ingredients is over for another year and we’re inviting you along to help us celebrate.

 WHAT IS MATARIKI?